smaranjitghose/doc2pen/README.md

 ## Features:

 - [ ] Type/Paste your assignments and get handwritten ones to download directly!
-Bye-Bye Pen&Paper
+Bye-Bye Pen and Paper.
 - [ ] Make Sketches/Diagrams/Figures for your assignments/presentations
 - [ ] Media Manager
   - [ ] PDF Spliter